shyamblast/Koogu/HOWTO.md

   directory `audio_root` and place the annotations under a common directory `annots_root`, then build a Python _list_ `audio_annot_list` containing pairs (as 2-element *list*s or *tuple*s) that map an audio file to its corresponding annotation file.
-Audio files and annotation files may be organized into subdirectories under `audio_root` and `annots_root`, and the corresponding relative paths to the files can be specified in `audio_annot_list`.
+Audio files and annotation files may be further organized into subdirectories under `audio_root` and `annots_root`, and the corresponding relative paths to the files can be specified in `audio_annot_list`.
   ```python